 You've decided to bring a furry friend into your life!
 But where to begin and how to decide on your dream dog?
-We got you covered on what kind of dog is right for your lifestyle, where to find him, and what you should consider before making an adorable pup the newest member of your family.
+We got you covered on what kind of dog is right for your lifestyle, where to find it, and what you should consider before making an adorable pup the newest member of your family.

-Find a dog that fits your lifestyle
+Find a dog breed that fits your lifestyle

 - Herding Dogs In general, these intelligent dogs make excellent companions and respond well to training.